 The Brooks Brothers Riot Of 2000 Explained

-This is the story of how an angry Republican mob stormed a government building and incited a violent riot in attempt to stop Democrats from allegedly stealing the American presidency.
+This is the story of how an angry Republican mob stormed a government building and incited a violent riot in an attempt to stop Democrats from allegedly stealing the American presidency.
 Incited by false rumors of election fraud, they demanded officials stop the count, stop stealing the vote, and stop rigging the system.
-The riot was orchestrated by political consultant Roger Stone with the sanction of top congressional Republicans, who hoped to intimidate officials, interrupt the machinations of the democratic process, and delegitimize the results of the election overall to swing the outcome in favor of the Republican candidate.
+The riot was orchestrated by political consultant Roger Stone with the sanction of top congressional Republicans, who hoped to intimidate officials, interrupt the machinations of the democratic process, and delegitimize the results of the election overall to swing the outcome in favor of the party's candidate.

-No, not this time — the other one.
-Two decades and three presidents ago, on November 22, 2000, The New York Times, The Washington Post, and CNN reported that a riot of George W. Bush supporters had broken out on the 19th floor of the Stephen P. Clarke Government Building in Miami-Dade County, where officials were conducting a manual recount of disputed ballots from the 2000 presidential election, a process that the rioters hoped to interrupt and put an end to.
-Dozens of white men in expensive blazers and crisp button-down shirts — including several Republican staffers — tried to prevent election officials from counting the votes.
-In a stunning turn of events that may have altered the outcome of the 2000 presidential election, they succeeded.
-The votes were never counted.
-The event was dubbed the Brooks Brothers Riot, and it's one of the oddest forgotten stories in the history of 20th-century American politics.
+No, not the Capitol Riots — the other one.
+Two decades and three presidents ago, on November 22, 2000, The New York Times, The Washington Post, and CNN reported that a riot of George W. Bush supporters had broken out on the 19th floor of the Stephen P. Clarke Government Building in Miami-Dade County, where officials were conducting a manual recount of disputed ballots from the 2000 presidential election.
+Dozens of protestors tried to prevent election workers from counting the votes.
+In a stunning turn of events that may have altered the outcome of the 2000 presidential election, they succeeded — Judge Lawrence King decided Miami-Dade would stop hand-counting ballots.

 Butterflies, chads, and the bourgeoise: an American disaster